zanymuzik/notes/MIT - Lec 6 - Raft (1).md

  - others see AppendEntries heart-beats with a higher term number
     - i.e. from the new leader
  - the heart-beats suppress any new election
+	 - so everyone knows that there is a new leader

 ### an election may not succeed for two reasons:
-  * less than a majority of servers are reachable
+  - less than a majority of servers are reachable
-  * simultaneous candidates split the vote, none gets majority
+  - simultaneous candidates split the vote, none gets majority

 ### what happens if an election doesn't succeed?
   another timeout (no heartbeat), a new election (and new term)